sidecus/roth.js/README.md

   );
 };
 ```
 Here is a full sample project using this to implement a TODO app: [Code sample](https://github.com/sidecus/reactstudy/tree/master/src/ReduxHooks).
-Here is the corresponding [Demo site](https://sidecus.github.io/reactstudy/).
 The sample project also leverages other popular libraries e.g. reselect.js/redux-thunk etc.

 ### Opininated bonus api createSlicedReducer
 Use *createSlicedReducer* to glue reducers on the same sliced state without having to use switch statements.
 This can also be achieved with combineReducers, but it might lead to small granular and verbose state definition.